aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/ierrorbarscustomvalues/y_minus/_index.md

 ## y_minus property
 Specifies the error bar value in the negative direction.
              Avalible if error bars value type is Custom and ErrorBarsYFormat is allowed.
-            In any other case this property returns null.
+            In any other case this property returns None.
             Read-only [`IDoubleChartValue`](/slides/python-net/aspose.slides.charts/idoublechartvalue).

 ### Definition: